sanagama/mssql-restapi/README.md

 ## Motivation

-My main motivation for creating this prototype was to try out the [SQL Server Management Objects (SMO)](https://www.nuget.org/packages/Microsoft.SqlServer.SqlManagementObjects) APIs that are now available on .NET Core 2.0.
+My main motivation for creating this prototype was to try out the [SQL Server Management Objects (SMO)](https://www.nuget.org/packages/Microsoft.SqlServer.SqlManagementObjects) APIs that recently became available on .NET Core 2.0.

 See [this Tweet](https://twitter.com/sqltoolsguy/status/916445930387152896) from [@sqltoolsguy](https://twitter.com/sqltoolsguy) for the announcement.